Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Occurrence, distribution, movement, chemistry and composition of ground water as a function of the geological environment; water quality and ground water contamination; collection and evaluation of hydrogeologic data; modelling ground-water flow and advective transport; case histories.

-Extra Information: A ten day field course in early September.
-Note: Students must inform the Department of their intention to register in the course prior to May 1st, and register prior to August 15th.
+Extra Information: A ten day field course typically in early September.
+Note: Students must inform the designated instructor of their intention to register in the course prior to May 1st, and register prior to August 15th.
 The field course is subsidized by the department.
-Students will pay $650 in 2014, payable by May 1st.
-The cost may increase by $25 every year thereafter.

 A research-level field course to globally significant international or Canadian geological type localities.
 Students will gain practical field experience through the collection, analysis, and presentation of primary geological and geophysical field data.
 Lectures/ seminars/ practical exercises will emphasize the interaction between the physical, chemical, and biological aspects of the Earth system.